 The film presents civil engineer Scott Henderson (Alan Curtis), who, after a heated argument with his wife, finds himself at a bar talking to a strange woman who is also very upset.
 Both decide to escape their everyday routine by going around town that night, without exchanging names or information about themselves.
-When Henderson returns home, he finds the police waiting for him already investigating the murder of his wife.
+When Henderson returns home, he finds the police awaiting him - investigating the murder of his wife.
 He is not only wrongly accused, as he is indeed tried and incarcerated for the crime.
 Although he has the perfect alibi, since he had spent the night in public places with a woman who can vouch for his whereabouts, he has no way of contacting her, or even of giving police her name.
 When the cops try to confirm his story neither the bartender who served them, nor the cab driver who drove them, nor the drummer and dancer who made eye contact with both during a show have any recollection of this woman.

-After the bartender chase, Carol moves on to extract information from a drummer played at the concert Henderson and Phantom Lady attended on the fateful night.
+After the bartender chase, Carol moves on to extract information from a drummer playing at the concert Henderson and Phantom Lady attended on the fateful night.
 The musician was stationed right next to their seats and he made eye contact with both during the show.
 Carol picks up the drummer at the same venue and, inebriated with her flirting, he takes her to an underground jazz session.

 As mentioned before, Siodmak presents two images of the same city: solitude versus vibrant night life.
 He does so by employing different types of camerawork.
 To showcase the imprisonment and enlarge lonely spaces, Siodmak uses compositions that take advantage of the geometry on certain sets aligned with static shots.
 Present in the production design or created by shadows through lighting, strict vertical, horizontal and diagonal lines cut through the frame.
 They separate characters, or immerse them in frames within frames.
-They seem to literally imprison the characters inside the frame, and it is a tool that is largely used to show Scott in jail:
+They seem to literally imprison the characters inside the screen, and it is a tool that is largely used to show Scott in jail:

 In contrast, Siodmak uses camera movement and longer shots to represent energy.
 He builds chaos within the frame by adding multiple elements in layered compositions, many times exaggerating their size in the foreground.
 He also instates visual anarchy by resourcing to unusual angles - mostly dutch - and fluid diagonal lines (both in lighting and production design).

 This camerawork infuses the noir, sophisticated narrative with innovative imagery.
-And it is a creative and efficient way to represent the vibrant inner circles of the big city life that Carol infiltrates herself for her detective work.
+And it is a creative and efficient way to represent the vibrant inner circles of the big city life that Carol infiltrates for her detective work.